Advertiser's Disclosure

 We built the following debt relief calculator to help you understand how to resolve your debt if you've been sued and if your debt has actually not been addressed since starting the LPG program.

-6/6/2023 Update: We corresponded with an individual who stated that they received the following text message, "Hello, I am an ex LPG employee.
-I saw your number on the comment section of an article about LPG.
-LPG sold your account to Phoenix law.
-Phoenix Law is actually same as LPG, same head attorney and owner.
+6/6/2023 Update: We corresponded with an individual who stated that they received the following text message: "Hello, I am an ex-LPG employee.
+I saw your number in the comment section of an article about LPG.
+LPG sold your account to Phoenix Law.
+Phoenix Law is actually the same as LPG, with the same head attorney and owner.
 The attorney is barred from practicing.
-Phoenix Law is a Trojan horse company stealing people's hard earned money.
-I found out all this after I was fired from LPG and they filed BK.
-LPG and Phoenix Law and Oakstone law are all going through an investigation as we speak.
-Call Phoenix law 424-622-4044 and demand to speak to Ty Carrs and demand your money back.
+Phoenix Law is a Trojan horse company stealing people's hard-earned money.
+I found out all this after I was fired from LPG and they filed for bankruptcy.
+LPG, Phoenix Law, and Oakstone Law are all going through an investigation as we speak.
+Call Phoenix Law 424-622-4044 and demand to speak to Ty Carrs and demand your money back.
 These are not good people.
 Their office is being investigated by the BK trustee.
 It's on the news.
-They scam elderly as a form of debt resolution.
+They scam the elderly as a form of debt resolution.
 It's all BS.
-Send me a confirmation that you got this but please don't expect a reply.
-My job is to spread the news because yall deserve it to know.
+Send me a confirmation that you got this, but please don't expect a reply.
+My job is to spread the news because y'all deserve to know.
 God bless and good luck."

 By now, you may have read about the Litigation Practice Group lawsuit or that Litigation Practice Group filed a Chapter 11 bankruptcy, and are wondering the steps in order to move forward with a Litigation Practice Group cancellation.